 Nightlife

 Seoul comes alive at night.
-Many shops are open until 10pm and districts like Hongdae will be more busy at nighttime than during the day.
+Many shops are open until 10pm or later and districts like Hongdae are even more busy at nighttime than during the day.
+My hotel (L7 Hongdae by Lotte – not cheap – very comfy – excellent location) was in Hongdae and the streets were EMPTY when I set off in the morning, and absolutely buzzing when I got back in the evening!
 Karaoke is popular and the streets have almost a fairground-like vibe.
 One thing that I noticed is there are photobooths on every corner where you can get some fun passport-style snaps – they have props like hats and headbands.

 Day 2 in Seoul